Move over traditional macaroni and cheese, Beer Mac and Cheese is here!

 Trust me on this, if you like beer cheese dip and pretzels and you also like macaroni and cheese then you’re going to love this.
 The pretzels add the right amount of crunch and a little extra hint of salt to each bite.
 All you need to do is crush them up then sprinkle them on top before baking, super easy!

 While you can use your favorite beer for the sauce, I recommend sticking with a light beer and something that you actually enjoy drinking.
+So if it’s a brand and type you would enjoy sipping on during a football game, that’s what to use!

 - You can use whatever beer is your favorite!
 You’ll need 3/4 cup of beer to make the cheese sauce.
 I recommend sticking with a light beer.